What is whiplash?

-- Whiplash injury is poorly understood, but usually involves the muscles, discs, nerves, and tendons in your neck.
+- Whiplash is not well understood, but it often affects the muscles, disks, nerves, and tendons in your neck.

-- It is caused by the neck bending forcibly forward and then backward, or vice versa.
+- It's caused by the neck bending forcibly forward and then backward, or vice versa.

 - Many whiplash injuries occur if you are involved in a rear-end automobile collision.

 - Your healthcare provider will determine specific treatment for your whiplash.